 Glacier National Park in the Spring

 While spring is the best time to visit many other national parks, many of the facilities in Glacier remain closed well into the spring.
-Seasonal closures depend on how much snow the park received during the winter.
+Seasonal closures depend on how much snow the park receives during the winter.
 Late snows can keep facilities closed into early to mid-June.

 Glacier National Park in the Summer